Paraguay travel blog by Mark Berman -

 close-by, a pink building with many archways on 2 levels, it was inaugurated in 1857.
 In front of the palace is a statue of Asuncions founder

 - Spanish explorer Juan de Salazar y Espinoza (1508-1560).
 Continuing my leg-powered exploration of Asuncion I came now to a huge monument

-of a man on horseback, it is not stated who it is, there are couple of huge cannons at the foot of the tall pedestal.
+of a man on horseback, it is not stated who it is.
+There are a couple of huge cannons at the foot of the tall pedestal.
 As I walked in the

-direction of the Government Palace I photographed some really fantastic graffiti art painted on rugged building facades, there is beauty
+direction of the Government Palace I photographed some really fantastic street art painted on rugged building facades, there is beauty

-red flower gardens and yellow/green hedges, it also known as the Palacio de los Lopez and was finished in 1867.
+red flower gardens and yellow / green hedges.
+It's also known as the Palacio de los Lopez and was finished in 1867.
 Across the road I could see

-look forward to seeing it next time I visit the city.
-I made my way towards the port area, there is a small shady plaza there where men stand
+I made my way towards the port area.
+There is a small shady plaza here where men stand

 and play some kind of card game that they take quite seriously.
-There are some head statues of ex-President Alfredo Stroessner (1912-2006),
+There are some busts of ex-President Alfredo Stroessner (1912-2006),

 Isabel (Mother of America) and Cristobal Colon (Christopher Columbus) (1451-1506).
 I looked out at the river at days end, it's quite